NikAshanin/Solution-Architect-Road-Map/README.md

 # Work in progress

-Current version in pre-alpha.
 You are really welcome to contribute to a project via pull request or you can create an issue.

 # How to contribute